Codexdrip/allpurpose-webpack/README.md

         npm install

-3. Run webpack:
+3. Run setup to install all dependencies:

+        npm run setup

+4. Start Webpack

-        npm start
+        npm run start

-Your canvas piece should open up automatically at http://localhost:3000 and you should see 'HTML CANVAS BOILERPLATE' on hover.
+Your environment should open up automatically at http://localhost:3000 and you should see 'Milk is nice on a black background'.

+This setup gives you the ability to use:
+Sass,
+Images,
+Gsap (for animation),
+Barba.js (for page transitions),
+ScrollMagic (for triggering animations), more to come...